SAVE Governing Laws

 The IIRIRA required that DHS-USCIS, as a successor to the Immigration and Naturalization Service, respond to inquiries from federal, state and local agencies seeking to verify or determine the citizenship or immigration status of any individual within the jurisdiction of the agency for any purposes authorized by law.
 Under this authority, agencies can use SAVE to determine such an individual’s immigration status or naturalized/derived citizenship.

 REAL ID Act of 2005

 The REAL ID Act established certain minimum standards for state-issued driver's licenses and state-issued identification cards in order for those documents to be acceptable for official federal purposes as specified by the statute.

 Patient Protection and Affordable Care Act of 2010

-The Patient Protection and Affordable Care Act provided for a variety of healthcare reforms, including health insurance benefits for qualified aliens lawfully present in the U.S. As part of this eligibility determination, health and human services agencies use SAVE to verify a benefit applicant’s immigration status or naturalized/derived citizenship.
+The Patient Protection and Affordable Care Act provided for a variety of healthcare reforms, including health insurance benefits for qualified noncitizen lawfully present in the U.S. As part of this eligibility determination, health and human services agencies use SAVE to verify a benefit applicant’s immigration status or naturalized/derived citizenship.